artic92/linkedin_profile/experience_airspan.md

 May 2019 - Dec 2019

-Joining the Application Team led by Ashvtovsh Goel.
+Software development for the Airunity and the Air-To-Ground (ATG) family of products.

-Development of applications software for the Airunity and the Air-To-Ground (ATG) family of products.
 The applications software is an object-based, single-threaded, distributed platform designed to be maintainable, portable and platform-independent.
+Joining the Application Team led by Ashvtovsh Goel.

 Main activities:

 * design and development of application software in object-based C
-* design and development of automatic unit-tests in C++
+* design and development of automatic unit tests in C++
 * debugging software for investigation/studying purposes
 * automated and manual log analysis for debugging purposes
 * solution design through UML documentation
 * setup of the target platform for subsequent system testing
 * system testing and log collection from the target platform
-* software testing and deployment on the real devices
+* software testing and deployment on real devices
 * development of distributed application software using Unix sockets
-* debugging adopting network analyzer tools like Wireshark, tcpdump and iperf
+* debugging adopting network analyser tools like Wireshark, tcpdump and iperf
 * participation in regular project meetings
 * showing advancements through presentations and demos
 * realisation of a containerised simulation environment for the application framework through Docker and Docker-compose